stretch327/xojo_mapkitjs/README.md

-# xojo_mapkitjs
+# Xojo MapKit JS
-A Xojo Web2 MapKit JS control
+A minimal port of the Apple MapKit JS framework as a control for use with the [Xojo IDE](https://www.xojo.com) and its Web 2 Framework.